DurdeuVlad/Youtube-Automatic-Thumbnail-Changer/README.md

 This was a quick but fun automation project I threw together to save time messing with YouTube thumbnails.
 The idea was simple: cycle through different thumbnails and titles on a video, check how each one performs, and let the data tell you what works best.

 Built it using Python and the YouTube Data API.
-No fluff.
 Just scripts that connect, update, and rotate thumbnails and titles based on folders and config files you control.

 ## What It Does